Britney Spears' Conservatorship Extended to February 2021 - E! Online

 The decision was made at a status hearing on Wednesday, Aug.
 19. Per the documents, Britney's attorney, Samuel Ingham, is authorized to file a petition no later than Sept.
 18, 2020 and to have it set for a hearing on Oct.
 14, 2020.
 The court papers stated that any objections must be filed by Oct.
 2, 2020 with a response to be filed no later than Oct.
 6, 2020.

 The update came just days after news broke that Britney is seeking to make some changes to the conservatorship.
 According to court documents obtained by E!
 News, "Britney is strongly opposed" to having her father, Jamie Spears, return as conservator of her person and wants to have her temporary conservator, Jodi Montgomery, fulfill the role permanently.
-As for conservator of Britney's estate, the documents stated the pop star "strongly prefers to have a qualified corporate fiduciary appointed to serve in this role."
+As for the conservator of Britney's estate, the documents stated the pop star "strongly prefers to have a qualified corporate fiduciary appointed to serve in this role."

 The Grammy winner's attorney recommended the court seeks "input from all parties" and makes "appropriate orders to facilitate the implementation" of his client's wishes.